 Aside from working your abs, hanging leg raises are also very demanding on stability.
 If you want to get the most out of this exercise, you will have to perform it correctly.

-Correct hanging leg raises involve bracing and keeping your core stable.
+Correct form for this exercise involves bracing and keeping your core stable.
 The stability demands of raises are especially evident when comparing them with captain’s chair raises.

 In captain’s chair raises, your upper body is supported by a backrest, significantly assisting you with keeping your body stable and minimizing momentum.

-Hanging leg raises don’t have this luxury – to stabilize your body, you will have to rely only on the strength of your upper body and core muscles.
-This is actually one of the factors that make hanging leg raises extremely demanding.
+Hanging leg raises don’t have this luxury.
+To stabilize your body, you will have to rely only on the strength of your upper body and core muscles.
+This is actually one of the factors that make them extremely demanding.

 With that in mind, hanging leg raises are probably much more useful in gymnastics and calisthenics-like movements.